lemelon/cozysdk-client/api.md

 {"n": "bob"}
 ```

-The "n" letter is used because this is how the document field has been updated in the couchdb data-system by users who have coded the "Contact" app.
+The `n` letter is used because this is how the document field has been updated in the couchdb data-system by users who have coded the `Contact` app.

 #### A simple example